There’s more than a few ways to enjoy CBD!

-Both the dermis and the epidermis are home to cannabinoid receptors (CB1 & CB2).
+Both the dermis and the epidermis (layers of skin) are home to cannabinoid receptors (CB1 & CB2).

 Typically, the body’s ECS naturally maintains skin health, inflammation, pain, sensitivity and blood flow through these receptors.